Q1: Your recent report sits behind a disclaimer. What can you tell us about that?

-Q2: You called your piece ‘Improving returns on new opportunities’, what can you tell us about it?
+Q2: You called your piece Customer repayments show strength of franchise.
+What can you tell us about it?

-A3: Realised losses have been 1% of NAV, reflecting Cheyne’s strong credit assessment and security.
-Some borrowers have extended facilities (at an appropriate interest cost) but, also, there have been early repayments.
-We understand that all borrowers are paying in full and on time on their (revised) terms.
-It is currently trading on a mid-teen percent discount to NAV when, until COVID-19, it had been on a small premium.
+A3: The NAV is ca.17p below the February level but realised losses are just 1.7p, 10% of this, reflecting Cheyne’s strong credit assessment and security.
+Some borrowers have extended facilities (at higher interest rates) but we understand that all borrowers are paying in full and on time on their (revised) terms.

 Looking at the NAV fall, 10p was MTM losses on bonds where RECI has consistently stated it expects to receive full recovery in due course because of the strength of its borrowers.
 To date, further equity has been injected into projects by the borrowers, which supports this assertion.
 March also saw a write-down on a mezzanine loan to a UK housebuilder (equating to 5.4p per share).

 Since that time, the UK housing market has been strong, assisted by government support.
 This has seen very strong share price reactions from UK-listed housebuilders.
 Assuming RECI were to reflect this trend in its housebuilding valuation, a reversal of the write-down would appear probable.

 However, we note that there remains uncertainty on the market outlook, the asset is still being developed, and no sale is imminent.
 This writeup is not in our numbers yet.